 World T.E.A.M. has been organizing and directing Face of America for nearly two decades.
 Our inaugural Face of America in 2000 saw two teams of adaptive and able-bodied cyclists begin from each coast and meet under the Gateway Arch in St. Louis, Missouri.
 In 2002 and 2003, our ride honored the civilian and military victims of the September, 2001 attacks on America.
 More than 1,000 athletes rode from Ground Zero in New York City to the Pentagon in Arlington, Virginia in September, 2002.
 The following September, more than 600 riders completed this three-day journey.
-Since 2006, the Face of America has honored injured and disabled military veterans from wars and conflicts worldwide with inclusive rides between the capital in Washington and the Civil War battlefields of Gettysburg.
+Since 2006, the Face of America has honored injured and adaptive military veterans from wars and conflicts worldwide through inclusive rides between the capital in Washington and the Civil War battlefields of Gettysburg.

 Regional and national media have followed the ride for the last decade, including coverage by FOX News, New England Sports Network, Maryland Public Television, The Pentagon Channel and The Veterans Channel.
-Local media from Philadelphia to Washington to Frederick and Gettysburg also cover Face of America.
+Local media from Washington to Frederick and Gettysburg also cover Face of America.

 Purchasing additional meal tickets?
 Visit our Face of America store.